- Prosecutors: Adult, two minors retaliated for June deaths of three Israeli teens

 News of the boy's death led to several clashes in Jerusalem's Palestinian neighborhoods, the biggest of which was centered in Shuafat.
 Residents there threw stones at security forces, and Israeli authorities responded with occasional volleys of stun grenades and tear gas.

-During one of those clashes on July 3, Abu Khedair's American cousin, Tariq Abu Khdeir, 15, was beaten by Israeli police.
+During one of those clashes on July 3, Abu Khdeir's American cousin, Tariq Abu Khdeir, 15, was beaten by Israeli police.
 Amateur video showed Israeli police officers holding down, punching and kicking Abu Khdeir, a Florida resident who was visiting relatives.

 The 15-year-old and his family have said he did nothing wrong, and he returned to Florida this week after a brief home detention.
 Israeli authorities say they have suspended a police officer accused of beating him.

-The death of the Palestinian teen, Abu Khedair, came less than a month after three Israeli teens -- Eyal Yifrach, 19; Gilad Shaar, 16; and Naftali Frankel, a 16-year-old dual U.S.-Israeli citizen -- were abducted while hitchhiking home from school in the West Bank.
+The death of the Palestinian teen, Abu Khdeir, came less than a month after three Israeli teens -- Eyal Yifrach, 19; Gilad Shaar, 16; and Naftali Frankel, a 16-year-old dual U.S.-Israeli citizen -- were abducted while hitchhiking home from school in the West Bank.
 They were found dead on June 30.

 The Israeli government blamed the Islamic militant group Hamas, which praised the abductions but denied it was responsible.